primaryodors/primarydock/SCRIPTING.md

 - `%SEQLEN` the length of the protein sequence.
 - `$SEQUENCE` the sequence of the protein in standard one-letter amino acid code.
 - Region start and end residue numbers from any `REMARK 650 HELIX` records, e.g. `%TMR3.s` and `%TMR3.e` for the start and end resnos of TMR3.
+- Ballesteros-Weinstein n.50 numbers e.g. `%1.50`, `%2.50` etc., from `REMARK 800 SITE BW` records of the PDB if present.

 The following commands are supported: